 Keith Cuthrell is a lawyer and business owner who has rejuvenated a number of historic properties.
 Keith still practices law a bit with a prominent Virginia firm, focusing on business law.
 He spends a limited amount of his time at the farm overseeing its operations and enjoying the lifestyle of the area.
 He handles the reservations and most of the emailing and marketing for the farm.
 His wife, Deborah, helps run some of the family's other properties.
 They have three adult children and six grandchildren.

 The Owner, Keith Cuthrell, handles the emails and calls for reservations at the farm from wherever he might be when the emails and phone calls arrive.

 Tina Atkins is hostess and head of housekeeping.
-Kenny Whitlock, David Strick and Christina Turner handle maintenance at the farm, as well as at another property in the area owned by the Cuthrell family.
-Kenny also owns the cattle you see at the farm.
+David Strick and Christina Turner head up the maintenance at the farm, as well as at another property in the area owned by the Cuthrell family.

-Also, Kenny and Tina live just outside the back gate of the farm.
+Also, Tina live just outside the back gate of the farm.
 They are literally the farm's closest neighbors.

 The people you will see working with the horses are not farm employees.
 They have their own independent operation at the barns, which they rent from the farm.